 To help you handle incoming communication seamlessly, here is a look at the PBX phone system and which businesses can benefit from it.

 What’s a PBX Phone System?

 A Private Branch Exchange (PBX) is an organization’s phone system specialized for switching calls among users on local lines.
-The system also enables these users to share a particular number of external telephone lines.
+The system also enables these users to share several external telephone lines.

 The primary purpose of the PBX system is to cut costs.
-If all the liens a firm needs to use originated from the phone service provider’s local exchange, the cost would be prohibitive.
+If all the lines a firm needs to use originated from the phone service provider’s local exchange, the cost would be prohibitive.

-As a workaround, the service provider runs a trunk line connected to a switching facility on your premises.
+The service provider runs a trunk line connected to a switching facility on your premises as a workaround.
 From there, lines serving various extensions can be set up.

 While a PBX system uses Voice over Internet Protocol (VoIP) just like Session Initiation Protocol (SIP), it’s easy to confuse the two.
-The difference comes in through the logistics, how you operate and use them.
+The difference comes in through the logistics and how you operate and use them.

 Types of PBX Telephone Systems

-There exist four major types of PBX systems, and what you ultimately choose depends on your organization’s communication priorities.
+There are four significant types of PBX systems, and what you ultimately choose depends on your organization’s communication priorities.